-Text should be double spaced throughout with wide margins.
-All pages should be numbered serially, with the title and abstract on the first.
+Text pages should be numbered serially, with the title and abstract on the first.
 Genus and species names should be italicised and should be followed by the authority when first used in the main text or in diagnoses.
 SI (metric) units must be used other than in specimen citations where appropriate.
 Authors are advised not to return loan material of new taxa until papers have been reviewed.
 Refer to volume 63 onwards to see how nomenclatural details, typification and specimens seen should be formatted.